1) Jerry Buss and the Lakers, 1979-2013

 5) Walter A. Brown and the Celtics, 1945-1964

 He was never that big a fan of basketball, flippantly referring to it as “bounce ball” in his early ownership days.
 But Brown was a big fan of winning and of making money, two things he discovered were indelibly linked, and he pursued them both to every extent possible.
 A man used to getting his way – he inherited the Boston Garden from his father, George – and prone to throwing tantrums when he didn’t, he found a perfect conduit in team president and coach Red Auerbach in 1950.
 The two were determined to build a title contender by any means necessary to draw in fans, and that included crossing racial barriers.
-They employed the first Black player in the NBA, Chuck Cooper in 1950, and eventually the first all-Black starting five, including the great Bill Russell.
-As much as Brown was adamant about fielding a winner, he ignored the ailments of his Garden.
-Built mainly to host boxing, the arena was ill-suited for basketball, with many seats obstructed from view of the court.
-Eventually these faults morphed into charm, especially the close distance of the fans from the players, giving a decided home court advantage to the Celtics.
+The Celtics employed the first Black player in the NBA (Chuck Cooper) and the first all-Black starting five, which included the great Bill Russell.
 Willing to experiment and think outside the box, it didn’t take long for Brown and Auerbach to hit on a winning formula, eventually winning 11 titles in 13 years between 1956 and 1969.
-Only six of those actually came with Brown at the helm, as he passed away in 1964 and the team was passed on to his widow, Marjorie.
-Though most people link the ’60s Celtics with the image of Auerbach, ever smoking a cigar and tinkering with his lineup, it all started with Brown in a back room, forever anxious and critical, but willing to entrust his failing business to Auerbach, who helped him turn it into a juggernaut.
-After he passed away, the Celtics retired the #1 in his honor, and the NBA followed suit by naming its championship hardware the Walter A. Brown Trophy (it was eventually changed to the Larry O’ Brien Trophy in 1984).
+Only six of those actually came with Brown at the helm, as he passed away in 1964 and the team was inherited by his widow, Marjorie.
+Though most people link the ’60s Celtics with the image of Auerbach, ever smoking a cigar and tinkering with his lineup, it all started with Brown in a back room, forever anxious and critical but willing to entrust his failing business to Auerbach, who helped him turn it into a juggernaut.
+After Brown passed away, the Celtics retired the #1 in his honor, and the NBA followed suit by naming its championship trophy after him (later renamed after Larry O’ Brien).

 6) Peter Holt and the Spurs, 1993-2016